Borovo, Croatia: Economy

-Borovo is underdeveloped municipality which is statistically classified as the First Category Area of Special State Concern by the Government of Croatia.
-Croatian War of Independence and transformation from socialist economic system into capitalism lead to deindustrialization in the Borovo municipality.
-Huge part of the population reoriented themselves to the work in agriculture while the smaller section started small private businesses.
+Borovo is an underdeveloped municipality and is officially classified by the Government of Croatia as a First Category among the Areas of Special State Concern.
+The combined effects of the Croatian War of Independence and the transition from a socialist economic system to a market economy resulted in extensive deindustrialisation within the municipality.
+As a result, a large portion of the population shifted toward agricultural work, while a smaller number of residents established small private businesses.

 Education

 Elementary education

-Elementary School in Borovo was open in 1853.
-In 1936, the new building was officially opened under the name of State Folk School of Knight King Alexander First Unifier.

-At the time of opening of new building the school in Borovo school was the largest one in Vukovar.
-After the World War II the school's name was changed once again, this time to Božidar Maslarić Elementary School.
-Following the Erdut Agreement, the school changed its name yet once again in 1997 and is known today simply as the Borovo Elementary School.
-In 2006, the school was thoroughly renovated from the European Union and Croatian government funds.
+Formal public elementary education in Borovo dates back to 1853, when the first elementary school was established in the village.
+In 1936, a new school building was officially opened under the name State Folk School of Knight King Alexander I the Unifier.
+At the time of its opening, it was the largest school in the Vukovar area.
+Following the Second World War, the institution was renamed Božidar Maslarić Elementary School.
+After the peaceful reintegration of Eastern Slavonia under the Erdut Agreement, the school was renamed again in 1997 and has since operated under the name Borovo Elementary School.
+In 2006, the building underwent comprehensive renovation financed by the European Union and the Government of Croatia.